Gift wrapping with fabric – using the Japanese Furoshiki technique

 The whole process is a joy.
 I find it therapeutic to lay out a sheet of paper, fold it gently around a shape, creasing the paper as I go and wrapping it with twine to finish.
 I think it’s a natural progression from my obsession with stationery, paper and washi tape.
 I’ve a whole Pinterest board dedicated to gift wrapping ideas!
 I used to print my own gift-wrap with stamps on brown paper, but it was disheartening to know that the lovely paper is used only once and then thrown away after the present is opened.
 Have you had that feeling on Christmas morning when the living room is piled with scrunched up balls of paper after the frenzy of opening presents is over?
 It’s feels so wasteful.
 I’ve discovered a much more sustainable way to wrap and it’s now my go-to way of wrapping objects.
 It’s the traditional Japanese art of cloth wrapping, called furoshiki.

 I experienced the art of furoshiki when visiting Kyoto this year.
-I had a hands on class in a quiet, ancient wooden townhouse.
+I had a hands-on class in a quiet, ancient wooden townhouse.
 I learned to wrap all kinds of objects in particular ways from wine bottles to apples to chocolate boxes.
 There’s a preferred method to suit the type of object you’re wrapping.
 Coming home I find I use the simple method of tying two bows across the box.
-Watch the video below for a quick tutorial on a simple cloth wrapping technique.

 For wrapping my Winterwares pieces I use calico, I love the simplicity of it.
-For your Christmas gifts you can find beautiful patterned scarves in op-shops.
-One of my favorite places to find fabric for furoshiki is at Lush Cosmetics, they often have a box of beautiful vintage scarves behind the counter they sell for the purpose of wrapping.
+For your Christmas gifts, you can find beautifully patterned scarves in op-shops.
+One of my favourite places to find fabric for furoshiki is at Lush Cosmetics, they often have a box of beautiful vintage scarves behind the counter they sell for the purpose of wrapping.
 I find that oversized square pieces of fabric are the easiest to use.
-The most commonly-used in Japan are squares measuring 70cm or 90cm wide.
+The most commonly used in Japan are squares measuring 70cm or 90cm wide.